almostNow/wei/README.md

-# Responses to Interview Problem Set
+# Interview Problem Set
+### /prompts
+Contains the responses for the Writing Prompts questions
+### /macs
+Contains the solution code for coding problem 1